Quality and Safety Protocols

 Patient preparation standard practice includes discontinuation of antibiotics up to 48 hours before HMT.
 This will ensure that antibiotics do not impact the newly transferred microbiota.
 While not required, some gastroenterologists have used a large bowel lavage prior to HMT to “clean the slate” and prepare the bowel to receive the HMT.

-The HMT microbiota preparations will be delivered frozen and should be thawed 3 hours prior to the procedure.
+For HMT colonoscopy delivery, the HMT will be delivered frozen and should be thawed 3 hours prior to the procedure.
 The HMT preparation can be pre-loaded directly from the solution container using standard syringes.
 Alternatively, microbiota preparations can be transferred to a sterile container, such as a clean K-basin, prior to loading syringes.

 The HMT preparation may be implanted via standard equipment colonoscopy or retention enema.
 Sigmoidoscopy has also been successfully used for patients who are unable to tolerate a full colonoscopy.
 Anecdotal recommendations suggest infusion of all material in the cecum or most proximal aspect safely reached.